libraries-archives-DH/libraries-archives-dh.github.io/index.md

 See [below] for more detailed and granular topic descriptions.

 ## Submissions
-Please send your chapter proposal (250-500 words) and a cover letter (250-500 words) describing your interest in contributing a chapter by -11 March- **25 April 2022**, to the editors, Isabel Galina Russell <igalina@unam.mx> and Glen Layne-Worthey <gworthey@illinois.edu>.
+Please send your chapter proposal (250-500 words) and a cover letter (250-500 words) describing your interest in contributing a chapter by **25 April 2022**, to the editors, Isabel Galina Russell <igalina@unam.mx> and Glen Layne-Worthey <gworthey@illinois.edu>.
 Acceptance decisions will be made by the end of March.
 First drafts of accepted chapters (maximum 8,000 words) will be due **10 June 2022**, and final chapters due in September 2022.

 ## Timeline